emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 #### Nix Package Manager

-The Nix Package Manager is the suite of tools that build derivations and manage the Nix Store.
+The Nix Package Manager is the suite of tools that build Derivations and manage the Nix Store.

 The Nix Package Manager can be used to maintain a Nix Store on distros other than NixOS.

 #### NixOS

-A Linux distro whose entire configuration is in the Nix Store.
+A Linux distro whose entire configuration (not just the applications you install within it) is in the Nix Store.

 ### Expression
 Independent of the Nix Expression Language, an ***Expression*** is a syntactical object (of a programming language) that evaluates to a value.